Forbidden City

 Durian Pepe

 Getting tickets to the Forbidden City is truly challenging!
 During the peak summer season, managing to secure a ticket is no easy feat.
 It gets really crowded, and even passing through security and ticket checks takes a long time.
 Once you’re through, you officially step into the Forbidden City.
 Listening attentively to the guide as they share the ancient stories behind each brick and tile feels like opening a long-hidden history book.
-The Forbidden City is magnificent!
+The Royal Palace is magnificent!
 It symbolizes the rise and fall of dynasties and the weight of history, truly a breathtaking treasure!

 This place embodies the profound richness of Chinese cultural history and is not only a cultural hub but also a source of pride for all of us.
 Of course, many young people come here to take photos, often in traditional costumes.
 With the bright blue sky and the stunning ancient architecture, the scenery is simply beautiful.